Education for Sustainable Development

 As we head towards our centenary, we are not only reflecting on our past but looking towards the future.
 Ours is a global, shared future in which we equip our students with the skills and knowledge they need to help build a sustainable future for all.
 Our Partnering for the Planet website provides climate science facts and actions, to help educate and raise awareness for all.

-Sustainability has become a cornerstone of our strategy and is one of the four principles informing our work.
+Sustainability has become a cornerstone of our University Strategy and is one of the four principles informing our work.
 Our Executive Board has agreed that, as one of our priorities, we will embed environmental sustainability across both our curriculum and staff training programmes.

 In 2021 the University agreed a proposal to further embed sustainable development in our curriculum.
 The Steering Group set up to oversee this work reports to our main Teaching and Learning committee and is sponsored by one of our Pro-Vice-Chancellors (Education and Student Experience), Professor Peter Miskell.
 The Steering Group is working toward the following goals:

-Our current Teaching and Learning Strategy focuses on ‘educating for 21st century lives’ and the challenges that entails.
-Within this Strategy, sustainable development is implicit within our priorities to deliver excellence through the Curriculum Framework and its focus on developing global engagement and multicultural awareness as a graduate attribute, and the underpinning academic principles of diversity, inclusivity and global perspectives.
+Our University Strategy drives our teaching and learning initiatives and enhancements.
+Sustainable development is implicit within our priorities to deliver excellence through the Curriculum Framework and its focus on developing global engagement and multicultural awareness as a graduate attribute, and the underpinning academic principles of diversity, inclusivity and global perspectives.

 Providing a framework for ESD